google/openhtf/README.md

 The top-level abstraction that OpenHTF deals with is the test.
 A test is just a series of steps performed on/with a DUT, usually along with some data-gathering or measurement steps.
-In the OpenHTF paradigm, tests are expressed as regular python programs (.py files) that import and instantiate the 'Test' class from the openhtf module.
+In the OpenHTF paradigm, tests are expressed as regular Python programs (.py files) that import and instantiate the 'Test' class from the openhtf module.
 That way test code is as straightforward as possible to read and write.
-This also provides for the flexibility to do anything in a test that can normally be done in python.
-Superficially, what distinguishes an OpenHTF test from any other python program is that the OpenHTF test imports the openhtf package, instantiates the ```Test``` class, and calls its ```Execute()``` function.
+This also provides for the flexibility to do anything in a test that can normally be done in Python.
+Superficially, what distinguishes an OpenHTF test from any other Python program is that the OpenHTF test imports the openhtf package, instantiates the ```Test``` class, and calls its ```Execute()``` function.
 From there, OpenHTF manages the setup, execution, and teardown of the test, keeps track of anything gathered, and provides a